API & Security Settings

 Expected Outcome

-• IDOR validation is enabled for supported APIs (Cart APIs).
+• IDOR validation is enforced for supported APIs (currently Cart APIs).

 • Unauthorized access attempts return a 403 Forbidden response.